mrbannon/paper_jspm_transpile/README.md

 4) user@machine:```<DIRECTORY>```$ ./node_modules/.bin/gulp dist:server

 First, gulp-jspm transpiles paper.js and Application.js into a bundle file and serves them on your.ip.goes.here:9001.
 (Wait until you see 'dist:server' before accessing the page.)
-If you open your browser's console this time you will see an error message: Uncaught Module 2 not found.
+If you open your browser's console this time you will see an error message: Uncaught Module 2 not present.

 NOTE: If you did steps 1-4 and don't want to repull and do the steps again to test against paper.js 0.9.25, just do the following: